 Represent St. Kate's at the Great Minnesota Get Together!
-St. Kate's has a booth in the Education Building, and needs alumnae volunteers to help fairgoers learn more about our University.
+We need alumnae volunteers to help fairgoers learn more about our University.
 Answer questions about St. Kate's, hand out giveaways, and share your love for your alma mater.

-Each volunteer receives a free St. Kate's t-shirt and a free ticket to the fair.
+Each volunteer receives a St. Kate's t-shirt and a ticket to the fair.

 St. Kate's students interview alumnae about "composing a life" as part of the introductory core curriculum course entitled The Reflective Woman, taken by all first-year students.
 Interview questions will vary, depending on the student you are paired with.
 Don't worry, there's nothing you need to do to prepare for the interview, just be willing to talk about your life's journey with a Katie.

 Fall 2017 interview dates are September 25, 26 and 30.

 Citizen Katie Day is a volunteer blitz with students, alumnae, faculty and staff working side by side at nonprofit organizations around the Twin Cities and in alumnae chapters across the country.
 Join us on October 14, 2017!

 Details about nonprofit work sites will be coming in late summer 2017.
 Registration will open on Monday, September 11.

 Become a Friendship Family to a new international student!